HealthCatalyst/Fabric.Cashmere/guides/content/personas/ambulatory-nurse.md

 ## Needs

--   Visibility into what has changed / what is important in the domain area data set—especially relating to process.
+-   Visibility into what has changed/what is important in the domain area data set—especially relating to process
--   Ability to filter data by facility / department.
+-   Ability to filter data by facility/department
--   Automated measurement.
+-   Automated measurement
--   Access to data that helps identify and communicate process gaps / blocks
+-   Access to data that helps identify and communicate process gaps/blocks
 -   Timely summary of process misses to enable immediate investigation
 -   List of prioritized patients along with prior and suggested interventions